jerrywu001/vue3-toastify/docs/docs/usage/custom-close-button.md

 ## Override the default one

-You can pass a custom close button to the ToastContainer to replace the default one.
+You can pass a custom close button to the `toast options` to replace the default one.

 :::tip
 When you use a custom close button, your button will receive a `closeToast` function.
 You need to use it to close the toast.